mvolkmann/blog/src/github/actions.md

 {% endraw %}

 The requires adding secrets with the names `MAIL_USERNAME` and `MAIL_PASSWORD`.
-These steps assume that GMail is being used.
+These steps assume that Gmail is being used.

 1. Browse <https://myaccount.google.com/>.
 1. Click "Security" in the left nav.